vuongducphuong/documentation/content/applications/finance/accounting/bank.rst

 Create a bank account
 ---------------------

-If your banking institution is not available in Odoo, or if you don't want to connect your bank account to your database, you can configure your bank account manually.
+If your banking institution is not available in Leansoft, or if you don't want to connect your bank account to your database, you can configure your bank account manually.

 To manually add a bank account, go to :menuselection:`Accounting --> Configuration --> Banks: